qingstor/crossfire-rs/README.md

 mpmc & mpsc package is almost the same, while mpsc has some optimization becauses it assumes only one consumer.

-Error types are re-exposed from crossbeam-channel.
+Error types are re-exported from crossbeam-channel.

 ## Compatibility

 Supports stable Rust.
-Mainly tested on tokio-0.2 (Not tested on async-std or other runtime). future::select and timeout work fine, but it takes advantage of runtime behavior not documented by Rust official.
+Mainly tested on tokio-0.2 (Not tested on async-std or other runtime). future::selects and timeout work fine, but it takes advantage of runtime behavior not documented by Rust official.

 Refer to https://github.com/rust-lang/rust/issues/73002